uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 **What can the trust-giver provide to enable the success of the relationship?** Most organizations exhibit major flaws in terms of processes and structure.
 A very frequent example is overindulgence in red-tape.
 The major question here is whether the trust-giver can relax enough of those constraints to enable your success?.

-**Alignment of value**: An extremely common value for people to disagree on – should one optimize for advancing major business goals or for personal loyalty?
+**Alignment of values**: An extremely common value for people to disagree on – should one optimize for advancing major business goals or for personal loyalty?

 A senior role is often defined through having direct responsibility for major business goals.
 However the more senior types an organization attracts, this approach tends to anarchy; the major way out would be to select for structure, which is very quickly converted into demanding loyalty and benign optics, at the expense of achievement.